 13. Money Bank

-Paint a plastic bottle white; decorate it with markers, paint and other objects; cut a slit near the top to deposit the coins; and wait until it fills up.
+Paint a plastic bottle white; decorate it with markers, paint and other objects; cut a slit near the top to deposit the coins and wait until it fills up.
 This is a great way to keep a rainy day stash of cash.

 14. Candle Holders

 Cut the tops off a couple of plastic bottles and insert a candlestick through the mouth of the bottle.
-To give this idea some pizzazz, consider spray-painting the plastic-bottle candleholders with a glossy color that will make your table pop.
+To give this idea some pizzazz, consider spray-painting the plastic-bottle candleholders with a glossy colour that will make your table pop.
 But don’t light the candle for safety reasons — it’s only for decoration.